-If it weren’t enough for you that Moodle lets you and your learners create, edit and tweak pretty much anything in a course or learning experience, it also brings an entirely new layer of functionality: Your ability, as an admin, to allow what users can and cannot to in Moodle.
+It’s not enough that an LMS lets you and your learners create, edit and tweak pretty much anything in a course or learning experience.
+It also brings an entirely different layer of functionality: Your ability, as an admin, to allow what users can and cannot do.

-Australia’s top Moodle Partner eCreators has updates its free video series focusing on Moodle and its Learnbook customization.
-The series teaches users to make the most of their LMS on their custom solutions, one of the best examples of what Moodle can be.
+On its video series, eCreators has updates on Moodle and its Learnbook customization.
+The series teaches users to make the most of their LMS on their custom solutions, one of the best examples of what Open LMS can be.

 Align an LMS profile picture policy with your learning strategy

 In a recent video, eCreators’ Kristian Lofhelm focuses on the case of personal information, profile pics specifically.
 Each organization has a different approach, some better thought out than others: